-We've reviewed 14 TVs from Vizio.
+We've reviewed 12 Vizio TVs.
 Vizio offers compelling performance at each price bracket their product aims.
 Unlike most other manufacturers, most of their models lack a tuner (rendering them unable to brand them as TVs).
 This is less of an issue nowadays, but it's still a good thing to keep in mind if you plan to cut the cord.

 Compared to other brands